 Because each kid's asthma is different, each kid's plan is different.
 Here's some other stuff that might also be in your plan:

 Talk with your doctor about your plan and ask questions if something doesn't make sense.
 Some instructions in the plan will apply every day, not just when you're having breathing problems.
-For example, you'll want to stay away from stuff that makes your asthma worse and take controller medicine regularly, if your doctor has prescribed it for you.
+For example, you'll want to stay away from stuff that makes your asthma worse and take long-term control medicine (also called controller or maintenance medicine) regularly, if your doctor has prescribed it for you.